 Remission and the chance of recurrence

 A remission is when cancer cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the cancer will come back.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the cancer returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
 If the sarcoma was originally in the arm or leg, the recurrence most commonly occurs in the lungs.
 Patients treated for sarcoma of the abdomen or torso are at risk for local, regional, or distant recurrence.

 When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.
 Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 Local recurrences often can be successfully treated with additional surgery plus radiation therapy, but the risks of side effects from these treatments tends to increase.
-Treatment for a distant recurrence is most successful for patients who have a small number of tumors that have spread to the lung that can be completely removed surgically or destroyed with radiofrequency ablation, which is the use of a needle inserted into the tumor to destroy the cancer with an electrical current, or with focused, high-dose radiation therapy.
+Treatment for a distant recurrence is most successful for patients who have a small number of tumors that have spread to the lung that can be completely removed surgically, destroyed with radiofrequency ablation, or destroyed with high-dose radiotherapy (also known as stereotactic body radiotherapy, SBRT, or gamma-knife radiotherapy):

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.